elricstorm/rails-for-windows/docs/chap01.md

 #### 32-bit or 64-bit Environment

 The benefits of using a 64-bit operating system are most apparent when you have a large amount of random access memory (RAM) installed on your computer, typically 4 GB of RAM or more.
 In such cases, because a 64-bit operating system can handle large amounts of memory more efficiently than a 32-bit operating system, a 64-bit system can be more responsive when running several programs at the same time and switching between them frequently.
 Driver support is likely to be a non-issue with newer systems now as most software developers have worked diligently to keep up with changes in technology.
 Most programs designed for the 32-bit version of Windows will work on the 64-bit version of Windows.
 Notable exceptions are many antivirus programs.

+If you plan on using virtualization, you can make use of multi-core processors and additional RAM to run multiple instances simultaneously.
+32-bit OS environments do not allow you to make use of RAM over 4gb whereas 64-bit does.

 Ruby also comes in 32-bit and 64-bit flavors.
 We'll discuss some of the issues with Ruby versions in **Chapter 02: Getting Started**.
+However, the main issues you may encounter when operating on 64-bit Ruby environment are with pre-compiled gems.
+Some gems may not work.